barryclark/jekyll-now/_posts/2022-10-23-multi-task-learning-a-sentiment-analysis-example.markdown

   Amazon product review
 </div>

 In this article, we are going to use a restaurant review dataset, which is well studied in the ABSA related research.
 The dataset was taken from SemEval 2014, an international NLP research workshop.
 The training and test datasets contain 3041 and 800 restaurant reviews with annotations for 5 common aspects: service, food, anecdotes/miscellaneous, price, and ambience.
-A snippet of raw data is given as follows.
+A snippet of the raw data is given as follows.

 {% highlight julia %}